giancarlohorta/challenge-next/README.md

 ### `npm install`

-run this command to install the dependences.
+Use this command to install the dependencies.

 ### `npm run start`